synrais/Makita-LXT-Battery-Monitor-Unlocker/README.md

 ## Hardware

-**Two 4.7 kΩ pull-up resistors are required** — one from the 1-Wire data pin to 3.3 V, and one from the bus enable pin to 3.3 V. Using the default pin assignments this means **pin 6 → 4.7 kΩ → 3.3 V** and **pin 8 → 4.7 kΩ → 3.3 V**.
+**Two 4.7 kΩ pull-up resistors are required** — one from the 1-Wire data pin to supply voltage, and one from the bus enable pin to supply voltage.
+Using the default pin assignments this means **pin 6 → 4.7 kΩ → VCC** and **pin 8 → 4.7 kΩ → VCC**.

 This is the standard 1-Wire pull-up value — lower values overdrive the bus and higher values cause slow rise times that break timing.

-Even on the Arduino Uno/Nano, both resistors must go to 3.3 V, not 5 V.
+**Pull-up voltage depends on your board:**

+- **Arduino Uno / Nano** — pull up to **5 V**.
+The ATmega328P runs at 5 V and its logic HIGH threshold (~3.0 V) leaves almost no margin when pulling up to 3.3 V, causing unreliable reads.
+The battery's BMS data pin can tolerate 5 V in practice.
+- **ESP32-C3 / RP2040 Zero** — pull up to **3.3 V only**.
+These are 3.3 V-native devices and 5 V on a GPIO will damage them.

-** **Optional** ** — A 1 kΩ load resistor may required across the battery's main power terminals (B+ to B−) as some batteries enter a deep sleep state and will not respond on the 1-Wire bus until they detect current draw on the power terminals — toggling ENABLE alone is not sufficient to wake them.
-A 1 kΩ resistor draws enough to reliably trigger the BMS wake-up while remaining cool enough for a standard ¼ W or ½ W resistor.
+> **Optional** — A 1 kΩ load resistor may be required across the battery's main power terminals (B+ to B−), as some batteries enter a deep sleep state and will not respond on the 1-Wire bus until they detect current draw on the power terminals — toggling ENABLE alone is not sufficient to wake them.
+A 1 kΩ resistor draws enough current to reliably trigger BMS wake-up while remaining cool enough for a standard ¼ W or ½ W resistor.
 Values above ~1.5 kΩ have been found insufficient to wake some batteries.
-Plugging into a Makita charger should also wake a battery from this state.
+Plugging into a Makita charger will also wake a battery from this state.

-**Something to note**, a battery will accept charge from any DC powersource in any state (Deep-sleep/Error), loading the battery with a 1 kΩ resistor then grounding the enable pin for a moment should make any locked BMS wake up and output power without clearing errors if the battery is above 8v charge.
+> **Note** — A battery will accept charge from any DC power source in any state (deep sleep or error).
+Loading the battery with a 1 kΩ resistor then briefly grounding the enable pin should make any locked BMS wake up and output power without clearing errors, provided the battery is above ~8 V.

 ### Pin Assignments